fabbing/uk-ocaml-posix/README.md

-# uk-ocaml-posix for Unikraft
+# OCaml POSIX for Unikraft

-This is the port of uk-ocaml-posix for Unikraft as external library.
+This is the port of OCaml POSIX for Unikraft as external library.

 Please refer to the [`README.md`](https://github.com/unikraft/unikraft/tree/staging/README.md) as well as the documentation in the [`doc/`](https://github.com/unikraft/unikraft/tree/staging/doc/)